Broadband Forum TR-369: User Services Platform (USP)

 Appendix III.
 Device Proxy

 The Broadband Forum is a non-profit corporation organized to create guidelines for broadband network system development and deployment.
-This Working Text is a draft, is subject to change, and has not been approved by members of the Forum.
-This Working Text is copyrighted by the Broadband Forum, and portions of this Working Text may be copyrighted by Broadband Forum members.
-This Working Text is for use by Broadband Forum members only.
-Advance written permission by the Broadband Forum is required for distribution of this Working Text in its entirety or in portions outside the Broadband Forum.
+This Technical Report has been approved by members of the Forum.
+This Technical Report is subject to change.
+This Technical Report is copyrighted by the Broadband Forum, and all rights are reserved.
+Portions of this Technical Report may be copyrighted by Broadband Forum members.

-Recipients of this document are requested to submit, with their comments, notification of any relevant patent claims or other intellectual property rights of which they may be aware that might be infringed by any implementation of this Working Text if it were to be adopted as a Technical Report, and to provide supporting documentation.
+Recipients of this Technical Report are requested to submit, with their comments, notification of any relevant patent claims or other intellectual property rights of which they may be aware that might be infringed by any implementation of this Technical Report, or use of any software code normatively referenced in this Technical Report, and to provide supporting documentation.

-THIS WORKING TEXT IS BEING OFFERED WITHOUT ANY WARRANTY WHATSOEVER, AND IN PARTICULAR, ANY WARRANTY OF NONINFRINGEMENT IS EXPRESSLY DISCLAIMED.
-ANY USE OF THIS WORKING TEXT SHALL BE MADE ENTIRELY AT THE IMPLEMENTER’S OWN RISK, AND NEITHER THE FORUM, NOR ANY OF ITS MEMBERS OR SUBMITTERS, SHALL HAVE ANY LIABILITY WHATSOEVER TO ANY IMPLEMENTER OR THIRD PARTY FOR ANY DAMAGES OF ANY NATURE WHATSOEVER, DIRECTLY OR INDIRECTLY, ARISING FROM THE USE OF THIS WORKING TEXT.
+THIS TECHNICAL REPORT IS BEING OFFERED WITHOUT ANY WARRANTY WHATSOEVER, AND IN PARTICULAR, ANY WARRANTY OF NONINFRINGEMENT IS EXPRESSLY DISCLAIMED.
+ANY USE OF THIS TECHNICAL REPORT SHALL BE MADE ENTIRELY AT THE IMPLEMENTER’S OWN RISK, AND NEITHER THE BROADBAND FORUM, NOR ANY OF ITS MEMBERS OR SUBMITTERS, SHALL HAVE ANY LIABILITY WHATSOEVER TO ANY IMPLEMENTER OR THIRD PARTY FOR ANY DAMAGES OF ANY NATURE WHATSOEVER, DIRECTLY OR INDIRECTLY, ARISING FROM THE USE OF THIS TECHNICAL REPORT.

-- Release contains the Final Ballot Candidate specification for the User Services Platform 1.0.
+- Release contains specification for the User Services Platform 1.0.

 |Barbara Stark||AT&Temail@example.com||Editor/USP Project Lead|